stassa/wh40ksim/README.md

 from their target.

-The second argument, "none" is a description of the movement of the attacker in the last movement phase: none means the unit remained stationary.
-Other movement types recognised by the simulator are:
+The second argument, "none" is a description of the movement of the attacker in the last movement phase: in this case, it means the unit remained stationary.
+The full list of movement types recognised by the simulator are:

+* none
 * standard
 * advance